 Charge your laptop early in the day and keep it unplugged after 4pm

-Make a pot of tea at 3:30pm - and then avoid boiling the kettle or turn off your hot water boiler from 4pm.
+Make a pot of tea or a flask of tea at 3:30pm - and then avoid boiling the kettle or turn off your hot water boiler from 4pm.

 Make the most of your batteries - avoid charging small devices such as phones and tablets between 4pm and 8pm.